GRIFORTIS/Schiavinato_Sharing/WHITEPAPER.md

 #### 1.3 A Non-Computational Approach

-The Schiavinato Cipher is designed to remove this dependency on trusted electronics at the point of recovery.
+Schiavinato Sharing is designed to remove this dependency on trusted electronics at the point of recovery.
 The central design goals are:

 - **Human executability**: All required operations for sharding and recovery can be performed with pencil, paper, and basic arithmetic skills.
 - **Cryptographic soundness**: Security should reduce to that of standard Shamir secret sharing in a well-understood field.
 - **BIP39 compatibility**: The scheme should accept and output standard BIP39 mnemonics, without requiring modified wordlists or custom checksum rules.
 - **Auditability and simplicity**: The construction should be simple enough to be understood, audited, and reimplemented by third parties, and the reference implementations must be fully offline and open source.

-To achieve these goals, the Schiavinato Cipher transposes Shamir's Secret Sharing from extension fields $GF(2^n)$ to a small prime field $GF(2053)$ and operates directly on BIP39 word indices.
+To achieve these goals, Schiavinato Sharing transposes Shamir's Secret Sharing from extension fields $GF(2^n)$ to a small prime field $GF(2053)$ and operates directly on BIP39 word indices.
 It further introduces a two-layer arithmetic checksum mechanism to detect human calculation errors during manual recovery.

 ---

 ### **2. Background: The Mathematical Foundations**

-The Schiavinato Cipher is a concrete application of established cryptographic principles.
+Schiavinato Sharing is a concrete application of established cryptographic principles.
 It does not introduce a new primitive; instead, it adapts Shamir's Secret Sharing to a setting where every operation can, in principle, be performed by hand.

 This section sketches the relevant mathematical background.
 Readers who require additional detail can consult the appendices and the referenced literature.